timescale/docs/cloud/high-availability.md

 said, sometimes the disk itself can fail, although this is far less common.
 In the event of a storage failure, Timescale Cloud automatically performs a full recovery from backup.
-Similar to compute failures, any unarchived WAL (up to16MB or 5 minutes) is also lost.
+Similar to compute failures, any unarchived WAL (up to 16&nbsp;MB or 5 minutes) is also lost.
 You can learn more about backups and recovery [here][cloud-backup].

 Timescale Cloud's rapid recovery strategy can dramatically reduce the